About

 How I Practice

-My approach to midwifery is relational, attentive, and grounded in both clinical awareness and respect for the body’s natural process.
+My approach to midwifery is attentive, relational, and grounded in both clinical awareness and respect for the body’s natural process.

 Foundations & Training